benschwarz/bonsai/README.md

 When I found something that didn't quite work, was too slow or perhaps not even possible I wrote a spec and implemented it later.
 Better software from real requirements.
 (I used every feature I implemented)

-## Install

-    gem install bonsai --source http://gemcutter.org

-## Generate a new site

-    bonsai your/new/site

 ## Thanks